Chareesa/Activity-Calendar/README.md

 Provides people with an easy way to aggregate information about local political meetings and to share that information with friends.

 ###View the app:
-The app is hosted on Heroku, click here to open: LINKLINKLINKLINK!!!!!!!!!!!
-Sign in with:
+The app is hosted on Heroku, click here to open: https://involve.herokuapp.com/#/login Sign in with:
 **Username**: test@test.com
 **Password**: Tester1